netojose/deviget-minesweeper/readme.md

 * Because of short time (Is impossible finish the task [Front&back] in 5 hours), I droped the tests (server-side tests and front-end tests).
 I hate work without tests :rage:

 ## Important notes
-* The commits time sum, spend more than 5 hours.
-But I don't was working all the time, I stope many times for other stuffs here (cooking, food, etc.), so the total time at work was 5 or 6 hours approximately.
+* The time sum of the `commits` spend more than 5 hours.
+But I don't was working all the time, I stoped many times for to do other things here (cooking, eat, go to supermarket, etc.), so the total time at work was 5 or 6 hours approximately.
 * The cells interactions is not done, **but** you can click on cell, and on browser console, cell information will be displayed (to be used on next step [flag/reveal cell]).